Stroke & Vascular Disorders

 Prevention of anterior cerebral artery strokes is similar to the prevention of strokes in other vascular territories; it is described in more depth elsewhere in MedLink Neurology.

-The differential diagnosis for anterior cerebral artery infarction is the same as for stroke in general and includes other causes of acute, focal neurologic disease.
+In general, the differential diagnosis for anterior cerebral artery infarction is the same as for stroke and includes other causes of acute, focal neurologic disease.
 Of note, anterior cerebral artery strokes may be clinically similar to middle cerebral artery infarction depending on the vascular anatomy.
 Additionally, bilateral anterior cerebral artery infarction can cause paraplegia that may mimic acute spinal cord injury.

 This is similar to the diagnosis of stroke in general, and is described elsewhere in MedLink Neurology.